NASA-Planetary-Science/sbpy/docs/index.rst

 API Outline
 -----------

 Note that this outline is not up-to-date.
-Some structures are still in development.
+All structures are still in development.
 Examples provide only a rough guideline to the intended structure.

 .. toctree::
    :maxdepth: 1